haskell-effectful/effectful/transformers.md

   exhaustion.

-- `StateT` discards state updates when interacting with runtime exceptions and `ExceptT`-specific errors in very surprising ways.
+- `StateT` discards state updates when interacting with runtime exceptions and `ExceptT`-specific errors in surprising ways.

-- `WriterT` has too many variants, choosing a right variant for your use case is extremely tricky unless you're an expert in the language and it overall has very niche applications.
+- `WriterT` has too many variants, choosing a right variant for your use case is extremely tricky unless you're an expert in the language and it overall has niche applications.

 - `RWST` inherits issues of both `StateT` and `WriterT`, which makes it resemble a spike trap.